xima-media/xm_formcycle/README.md

 ### 2. TypoScript include

-Include the static TypoScript template "Formcycle" or directly import it in your sitepackage:
+Include the static TypoScript template "formcycle" or directly import it in your sitepackage:

 ```typo3_typoscript
 @import 'EXT:xm_formcycle/Configuration/TypoScript/setup.typoscript'